 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Aspirin Tablets 300 mg; Activis UK Ltd, electronic Medicines Compendium.
+Manufacturer's PIL, Aspirin Tablets 300 mg; Activis UK Ltd, a subsidiary of Accord Healthcare Ltd, The electronic Medicines Compendium.
 Dated June 2013.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.